What are shaders? Why are they popular in games, animation and films? How are shaders being used in the industry and what's it got to do with music?

-The workshop will end with a quick show & tell.
+The workshop will end with a quick show & tell, if participants are happy to share their work with the group.

 Participants are advised to bring a laptop with a working camera and microphone.
 No prior programming knowledge is required to benefit from the session.